dandi/dandi-archive/doc/design/paths-endpoint-webdav.md

 # Discussion on metadata needed for dandidav

-Submitted as a PR to avoid spagetti thread discussion on https://github.com/dandi/dandi-archive/issues/1837#issuecomment-1921864949
+Submitted as a PR to avoid spaghetti thread discussion on https://github.com/dandi/dandi-archive/issues/1837#issuecomment-1921864949

 @jwodder listed needed properties and metadata fields: